 He added that African nations may lose 311 million U.S. dollars annually due to impacts of climate change on resource based economic sectors.

-Political leaders in Africa have joined the civil society in lobbying for increased climate financing.
 The Committee of African heads of state and governments on climate change that is headed by President Kikwete has challenged big polluters to increase financial flows and technology required for climate change adaptation.

 African countries have been unable to generate adequate financial resources to combat effects of climate change.
 Kikwete urged African leaders to lobby the international community to ensure climate financing is adequate and consistent.